Lilly and Brown host Cornell - WTOP News

 BOTTOM LINE: Brown visits Cornell after Kino Lilly Jr. scored 22 points in Brown’s 80-67 loss to the Harvard Crimson.

-The Big Red are 4-3 on their home court.
-Cornell is fifth in the Ivy League with 8.5 offensive rebounds per game led by AK Okereke averaging 1.3.
+The Big Red have gone 4-3 in home games.
+Cornell ranks fifth in the Ivy League in rebounding with 32.7 rebounds.
+Guy Ragland Jr. leads the Big Red with 5.4 boards.

-The Bears are 0-2 against Ivy League opponents.
-Brown is third in the Ivy League with 33.2 rebounds per game led by Landon Lewis averaging 7.1.
+The Bears are 0-2 in Ivy League play.
+Brown is sixth in the Ivy League scoring 71.9 points per game and is shooting 44.5%.

-Cornell averages 10.9 made 3-pointers per game, 4.3 more made shots than the 6.6 per game Brown allows.
-Brown has shot at a 44.5% rate from the field this season, 0.2 percentage points greater than the 44.3% shooting opponents of Cornell have averaged.
+Cornell averages 10.9 made 3-pointers per game, 4.3 more made shots than the 6.6 per game Brown gives up.
+Brown averages 71.9 points per game, 4.9 fewer than the 76.8 Cornell gives up to opponents.

-The Big Red and Bears meet Monday for the first time in conference play this season.
+The Big Red and Bears face off Monday for the first time in conference play this season.

-TOP PERFORMERS: Okereke is averaging 12.2 points and 4.2 assists for the Big Red.
+TOP PERFORMERS: Cooper Noard is shooting 42.0% from beyond the arc with 2.8 made 3-pointers per game for the Big Red, while averaging 13.5 points.

+Lilly averages 3.8 made 3-pointers per game for the Bears, scoring 19.1 points while shooting 42.2% from beyond the arc.

 LAST 10 GAMES: Big Red: 7-3, averaging 88.8 points, 31.5 rebounds, 20.6 assists, 6.2 steals and 3.3 blocks per game while shooting 52.8% from the field.
 Their opponents have averaged 76.4 points per game.